GoogleChromeLabs/chromeos_smart_card_connector/docs/index-developer.md

 The daemon is ported using the Native Client technology for running inside the JavaScript-based app.

-Our port of the daemon exposes the PC/SC API to other Chrome OS extensions/apps: see [docs/connector-app-api.md](connector-app-api.md).
+Our port of the daemon exposes the PC/SC API to other ChromeOS extensions/apps: see [docs/connector-app-api.md](connector-app-api.md).

 ### CCID Free Software Driver